kiwifruit0/dotfiles/README.md

 # dotfiles

 These are my dotfiles and setup for arch linux with hyprland.
-There are a few manual installs as mentioned below

-## GTKLock
-Copy the .face image into $HOME
+They are structured to be managed with stow, but the manual installs are detailed below.

 ## ly
 Edit the file `/lib/systemd/system/ly.service` and add the following in the `[Service]` section: